To see specific water allocations plans in an area, go to the website of your local landscape region.

-Why are WAPs important?
+Why are water allocation plans important?

-What is the WAP process?
+What is the water allocation plan process?

 1. Prescription of a water resource

-2. Development of a WAP
+2. Development of a water allocation plan

-Once the WAP is adopted by the Minister, it is implemented by the department.
-The department manages the allocation of the water resource to existing and new users in accordance with the rules set out in the WAP.
+Once the water allocation plan is adopted by the Minister, it is implemented by the Department for Environment and Water.
+The department manages the allocation of the water resource to existing and new users in accordance with the rules set out in the water allocation plan.